 What 12 mm Means and Why It's Not Mils

 The 12 mm measurement refers to the thickness of the planks.
 To visualize this, imagine the thickness of a U.S. penny.
 A stack of 8 pennies is just a hair thicker than 12 mm.
 Another way to look at 12 mm laminate is that it is about twice as thick as the rock-bottom cheap laminates that you buy for less than $1.00 per square foot.

 Keep in mind that this measurement does not include the thickness of any underlayment.
 Underlayment is the optional foam padding under the laminate planks.
 With some brands, such as Pergo Outlast+, underlayment comes pre-attached.

 One often confusing measurement listed in laminate flooring specifications is mils.
 A mil is one-thousandth of an inch and it refers to the extremely thin top photographic and wear layers of the flooring.
 For reference, heavy-duty plastic sheeting, such as what you might use as a landscape weed barrier or to protect a floor from painting or construction work, is 6 mils thick.

 How 12 mm Laminate Compares to Standard Laminate Flooring

 Laminate flooring that is 12 mm thick represents the top end of laminate thicknesses.
 Thicker laminates of 15 mm and more are still not contenders in the overall market.
-The market share of 12 mm laminate has grown immensely in recent years and now includes well over half of the laminate market.
-In terms of cost, 12 mm laminates average about $0.50 more per square foot than standard 8 mm flooring:
+The market share of 12 mm laminate has grown in recent years, and the flooring is now one of the most standard offerings across many brands.
+In terms of cost, 12 mm laminates average about $0.50 more per square foot than standard 8 mm flooring.